k94ll13nn3/Strinken/docs/input/documentation/parser/tokens.md

 - `Resolve`: a method that takes two arguments
     - a **string** corresponding to the value on which the filter is applied (a tag or the result of another filter).
     - a **string[]** corresponding to the arguments passed to the filter.

+## Filter without arguments

+It is possible to easily create filter that takes no arguments by inheriting the [FilterWithoutArguments](/Strinken/api/Strinken.Filters/FilterWithoutArguments/) abstract class.
+This class has the following abstract members:
+- `Name`
+- `Description`
+- `Resolve`: a method that takes one argument
+    - a **string** corresponding to the value on which the filter is applied (a tag or the result of another filter).

+The `Usage` is automaticaly computed as *\{tag:**filterName**\}*.